carlossiqueri/carlossiqueri/README.md

 ## Hello there!
-My name is Carlos and I'm a student of web development.
+My name is Carlos and I'm a full stack of web developer.

 <div>
 <a href="https://github.com/anuraghazra/github-readme-stats">